Ativan For Opiate Withdrawal: Is It Safe?

 Lorazepam (the active ingredient found in Ativan) is known to have negative interactions with opiates.
 During the withdrawal period, small traces of the opiate are still present in the blood, often enough to cause dangerous drug interactions and unwanted side effects like severe sedation, reduced respiration, and even coma and death in patients with long histories of opiate abuse.

-What is The Standard Treatment For Opiate Withdrawal?
+The Standard Treatment For Opiate Withdrawal

 The standard treatment for opiate withdrawal consists of treatment with the following medications.
 Patients are typically instructed to take one or more of them in addition to other supportive treatments.